Automatic policy enforcement

 These improvements allow for greater trust in your marketing strategy as it removes the need for marketers to manually add consent attributes to their segment expression.
 This ensures that no profiles are inadvertently targeted for any marketing experiences once consent has been withdrawn or no longer qualified for a consent policy.
 The marketing consent policies that set rules for how consent or preference data should be managed across various marketing workflows are now automatically enforced in activation workflows in downstream solutions.

-Once you reach at the Review step when activating a destination, select View applied policies.
+Once you reach the Review step when activating a destination, select View applied policies.

-A policy check dialog appears, showing you a preview of how your consent policies affect the consented audience of the activated audiences.
+A policy check dialog appears, showing you a preview of how your consent policies affect the consented audience of the audiences to be activated.

 The dialog shows the consented audience for one audience at a time.
 To view the policy evaluation for a different audience, use the dropdown menu above the diagram to select one from the list.